Topology of Discrete Quantum Feedback Control: Conclusion and outlook

-Second, while we have mostly focused on feedback control with projective measurement, the present framework for topology of quantum channels is also applicable to general quantum measurement, and therefore it is natural to ask whether non-projective measurement can be harnessed to construct topological feedback control.
-In particular, since the symmetry classification in Sec.~\ref{sec_BL_sym} is based on the spectral property of projective measurement channels, BL symmetry classes other than those in Table \ref{table_AZdag} are not prohibited for general quantum measurement.
-Since a quantum channel in a symmetry class beyond the ten-fold way necessarily has a pair of eigenvalues $\pm 1$ (if one assumes the existense of a steady state), its eigenvalue spectrum is reminiscent of that of dissipative time crystals \cite{Gong18,Gong18_3}, where the eigenvalue $-1$ implies oscillating components under repeated application of a quantum channel.
+We conclude this paper by discussing future perspectives and open problems.
+First, while we have mostly focused on feedback control with projective measurements, the present framework for topology of quantum channels is also applicable to general quantum measurements; therefore, it is natural to ask whether nonprojective measurements can be harnessed to construct topological feedback control.
+In particular, since the symmetry classification in Sec.~\ref{sec_BL_sym} is based on the spectral property of projective measurement channels, BL symmetry classes other than those in Table \ref{table_AZdag} are not prohibited for general quantum measurements.
+Since a quantum channel in a symmetry class beyond the tenfold way necessarily has a pair of eigenvalues $\pm 1$ (if one assumes the existence of a steady state), its eigenvalue spectrum is reminiscent of that of dissipative time crystals \cite{Gong18,Gong18_3}, where the eigenvalue $-1$ implies oscillating components under repeated application of a quantum channel.

-Third, a crucial distinction between quantum channels and general non-Hermitian matrices is complete positivity and trace preservation (CPTP), which should be satisfied by any time evolution of the density matrix of a quantum system \cite{NielsenChuang_book}.
+Second, as discussed in Sec.~\ref{sec_top_CPTP}, a crucial distinction between quantum channels and general non-Hermitian matrices is complete positivity and trace preservation, which should be satisfied by any time evolution of the density matrix of a quantum system \cite{NielsenChuang_book}.
 Although the topological classification of non-Hermitian matrices without the CPTP condition has been obtained \cite{Kawabata19,Zhou19}, it is unclear whether the CPTP condition alters the topological classification.
 For example, in Sec.~\ref{sec_sym_proj_example}, we have shown that the CPTP condition places a nontrivial constraint on the Bloch matrix with transposition symmetry, which turns out to be characterized by an integer topological invariant rather than a $\mathbb{Z}_2$ invariant.
 It merits further study to investigate the generality of this phenomenon.
 From a broader perspective, this problem may be related to a classification of time evolution of open quantum systems described by CPTP maps.